-Human-to-Robot Handovers is one of the competition tracks within the 11th Robotic Grasping and Manipulation Competition (RGMC) that will be held during the 2026 IEEE/RAS International Conference on Robotics and Automation (ICRA) in Vienna, Austria.
+Human-to-Robot Handovers is one of the competition tracks within the 11th Robotic Grasping and Manipulation Competition (RGMC) held during the 2026 IEEE/RAS International Conference on Robotics and Automation (ICRA) in Vienna, Austria.

 The real-time estimation through vision perception of the physical properties of objects manipulated by humans is important to inform the control of robots and perform accurate and safe grasps of objects handed over by humans.
 However, estimating the physical properties of previously unseen objects using only inexpensive cameras is challenging due to illumination variations, transparencies, reflective surfaces, and occlusions caused both by the human and the robot.